waterholeforum/docs/dashboard.md

 Each widget configuration array must have the following keys:

 -   `component`: The name of the widget component class.
 -   `width`: The minimum width of the widget on the dashboard.
-Numeric values represent a percentage – in the above example, `100 / 3` will make the widget take up a third of the available width.
-You can also specify a string containing a raw CSS `width` value (eg. `10em`).
+Numeric values represent a fraction – in the above example, `1 / 3` will make the widget take up a third of the available width.
+You can also specify a string containing a raw CSS `width` value (e.g. `10rem`).
 Note that widgets will grow to take up any extra space if available.

 Any additional key-value pairs will be passed to the widget component as configuration options.